monome/docs/crow/scripting.md

 *nb: From here on, whenever you see the `>` symbol, that means you'll be entering it into `druid`, and the lines that follow are what you'll see returned from crow.*

 Before trying to do anything fancy, we'll need a blank slate to work with.
-To do that, we'll call crow's reset function to return to the default state:
+To do that, call crow's reset function to return to the default state:

 ```
 > crow.reset()